danreeves/danreev.es/writing/javascript-isnt-just-javascript.md

 # JavaScript isn't just JavaScript

-## Or: Why JavaScript fatigue is a reductionist train of thought

 2016 was the year of “JavaScript fatigue”.
 The idea that JavaScript has become too fractured and entrenched in tools.
 It's now harder than ever for a developer to get a project started, let alone finished.